matinbhdrn77/Store/README.md

 * AddCartItemSerializer : a serializer for adding products to cart and if there is no cart for items, create a cart
 * UpdateCartItemSerializer : just update quantity for items
 * CustomerSerializer : serialize custommers
-* CreateOrderSerializer : create cart dd order and items in it then save items in database and delete cart
+* CreateOrderSerializer : create cart add order and items in it then save items in database and delete cart (transaction atomic for integrity)

-### signals
+### Signals
 create customer when a new user created

-### like
-(only for logged-in users)

-Controls all actions regarding liking:
-* Add a new like
-* Change a like's emoji

-### following
+### Views
-(only for logged-in users)

-Here you can:
-* View all posts created by followed users
+Classes:
+* ProductViewSet :
+    1. model view set for handling products api
+    2. search products base on title, description and unit price range
+    3. order products base on unit price and updated time
+    4. admin can't delete product if it's in ordering process
-* Like them
+* CollectionViewSet :
+    1. model vview set for handling collections api
+    2. admin can't delete a collection if there is products in that collection
+* ReviewViewSet : model view set for handling reviews for each product
+* CartViewSet : generic view set for creating, retrieving and deleting cart
+* CartItemViewSet : model veiw set for handling items in each cart
+* CustomerViewSet : customer can see his profile and history
-* View all comments
+* OrderViewSet:
+    1. model view set for handling orders
+    2. just admin can delete and update orders
+    3. admin can see all orders but each customer can just see his orders
+* ProductImageViewSet : model view set for handling images

+### Permissions
+Classes:
+* IsAdminOrReadOnly : normall user can just visit api's in safe method
+* FullDjangoModelPermissions :
+* ViewCustomerHistoryPermission : customer can see just his history

+### Tests
-* Create a comment
+*

-* Delete a comment (if you are the comment's creator)
-* Edit a comment (if you are the comment's creator)
+### Other Features
+Fields:
+* Pagination : show 10 item per page
+* Management : add default data to your database
+    ```python
+        python manage.py seed_db
+    ```

 ### follow_unfollow
 (only for logged-in users)